North Florida Ospreys men's soccer

 The North Florida Ospreys men's soccer program represents the University of North Florida in all NCAA Division I men's college soccer competitions.
 Founded in 1991, the Ospreys compete in the ASUN Conference.
-The Ospreys are coached by Derek Marinatos, who has coached the program since 2011.
+The Ospreys are coached by Jamie Davies, who has coached the program since 2024.
 The Ospreys plays their home matches at Hodges Stadium, on the UNF campus.